invider/collider.jam/README.md

 **Collider.JAM** has particular conventions on how you name and organize files and directories.

-It could be unusual at first, but makes a lot of sense once you get into the jamming mode.
+It could be unusual at first, but it makes a lot of sense once you get into the jamming mode.

 Create a file *circle.mod/lab.js* and fill in the following lines: